launchdarkly/node-server-sdk/README.md

 HTTPS proxy
 ------------

 Node provides built-in support for the use of an HTTPS proxy.
-You can use NPM to configure node to proxy all network requests through the URL provided.
+You can use NPM to configure Node to proxy all network requests through the URL provided.
 ```
 npm config set https-proxy https://web-proxy.domain.com:8080
 ```